Trigony House Shortlist*

 9. 1 on ground floor.

-bar, lounge, dining room, free Wi-Fi, in-room TV (Freeview), spa treatment room in private garden (outdoor wood-fired hot tub, sauna cabin), wedding facilities, 4-acre grounds.
+bar, lounge, 2 dining rooms, in-room TV (Freeview), spa treatment room (outdoor hot tub, sauna cabin), wedding facilities, 4-acre grounds, ramp, EV charging.

 in bar in evening.